Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-16-requests-with-python.md

 {: .box-warning}
 **Warning:** This tutorial is meant for BeautifulSoup.
-If your website uses a lot of Javascript to substitute for HTML, You need to use Selenium.
-BeautifulSoup can't parse Javascript, and hence you will need to use Selenium.
-The process for Authenticating with Selenium is completely different.
+If your website login page uses a lot of Javascript to substitute for HTML, You will need to use Selenium as BeautifulSoup can't parse Javascript, and hence you will need to use Selenium.
+The process for Authenticating with Selenium may be completely different.(This is because Selenium may already have functions for authentication.)

 We will also be using the requests library to handle cookies, basic Authentication, HTTP(S) Proxy support etc.